alexbfree/thesis/src/chapter-10.md

 ![Figure 8.10: Mock-up of a Unified Interface for a Vacation](./src/figs/fig8.10-holiday-interface.jpg){#figure-8.10}

-### Design Insight 8: We Need to Teach Computers To Understand Human Information
+### Principle 8: We Need to Teach Computers To Understand Human Information

 | **<a name="insight-8">INSIGHT 8</a>: We Need to Teach Computers To Understand Human Information** |
 |:----------------------------------------------------------------------|